Device > User Identification > Authentication Portal

 GlobalProtect Network Port for Inbound Authentication Prompts (UDP)

 Specify the port that GlobalProtect™ uses to receive inbound authentication prompts from multi-factor (MFA) gateways. (range is 1 to 65,536; default is 4,501).
 To support multi-factor authentication, a GlobalProtect endpoint must receive and acknowledge UDP prompts that are inbound from the MFA gateway.
 When a GlobalProtect endpoint receives a UDP message on the specified network port and the UDP message comes from a trusted firewall or gateway, GlobalProtect displays the authentication message (seeCustomize the GlobalProtect App ).

 Select how the firewall captures web requests for authentication:

-Redirectmode is required if Captive Portal uses Kerberos SSO or NTLM authentication because the browser provides credentials only to trusted sites.
+Redirectmode is required if Authentication Portal uses Kerberos SSO because the browser provides credentials only to trusted sites.

-Redirectmode is also required if Captive Portal uses multi-factor authentication (MFA).
+Redirectmode is also required if Authentication Portal uses multi-factor authentication (MFA).

 Redirect mode only)